Schiers

-Schiers ([ˈʃiːɐs]) is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of Graubünden.
+Schiers ([ˈʃiːɐs]) is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of the Grisons.
 The first concrete girder bridge ever built, Salginatobel Bridge, is located in Schiers.
 Designed by Robert Maillart and completed in 1930, in 1991 it was the first concrete bridge to be designated an International Historic Civil Engineering Landmark by the American Society of Civil Engineers.

 History

 Schiers is first mentioned in 1101 A.D. as Scieres.

 Geography

 Schiers has an area, As of 2006, of 61.8 km2.
 Of this area, 36.5% is used for agricultural purposes, while 44.3% is forested.
 Of the rest of the land, 2.1% is settled (buildings or roads) and the remainder (17.1%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Schiers sub-district of the Prättigau/Davos district on the border with Austria.
 The highest point is the Drusenfluh at 2828 m.
 It is located in the lower Prättigau valley at the mouth of the Schraubach.
 It is the center of the middle and outer Prättigau valley.
 It consists of the linear village of Schiers and the hamlet of Tersier in the valley and the settlements of Lunden, Fajauna-Stels, Maria-Montagna, Pusserein as well as Schuders on the south slope of the valley.
 In 1875, the hamlet of Sigg left Schiers for the municipality of Valzeina.